rusthon/Rusthon/README.rst

 Passing PythonJS Instances to JavaScript
 ------------------------------

 If you are doing something complex like deep integration with an external JavaScript library, the above technique of passing each method callback to JavaScript might become inefficient.
 If you want to pass the PythonJS instance itself and have its methods callable from JavaScript, you can do this now simply by passing the instance.
-This only works for normal methods, not with property getter/setters.
+This only works with property getter/setters.

 Example::